-You also determine fugacity ratios for L5 based on the measured log Kow (9.4) and BCF values (steady state and kinetic for each concentration).
-These are in the region of 5E-05 to 6E-05, and you state that they indicate that the chemical in the organism is at a lower fugacity (or chemical activity) than in the water.
+You also determine fugacity ratios for L4 based on the measured log Kow (8.21) and BCF values (steady state and kinetic for each concentration).
+These are in the region of 3E-04 to 8E-04, and you state that they indicate that the chemical in the organism is at a lower fugacity (or chemical activity) than in the water.
 You state that the value of the ratios suggests that either uptake may be less than expected or alternatively elimination is faster than might be expected based on lipophilicity.

-The original calculations were made assuming that n-octanol and lipid are equivalent.
-In their comments and associated registration update, you have included fugacity ratios calculated using a lower log Kow value (9.0).
-These increase the fugacity ratios by a factor of approximately 1.8.
-This lower log Kow is based on new experimental information assessing whether lipid/water partitioning can be assumed to be equal to octanol/water partitioning.
-This found that partitioning of cyclic volatile methyl siloxanes between storage lipids and air or water was similar but not identical to octanol.
-The storage lipid values were between 0.2 and 0.4 log units below the octanol values depending on the temperature.
-You conclude that the Kow is a reasonable surrogate for Klw of methylsiloxanes in general.
+The original calculations were made assuming n-octanol and lipid are equivalent.

+In your comments and associated registration update, you have included fugacity ratios calculated using a lower log Kow value (7.81).
+These increase the fugacity ratios by a factor of approximately 2.4.
+This lower log Kow is used based on new experimental information assessing whether lipid partitioning can be assumed to be equal to octanol/water partitioning.
+This found partitioning of cyclic volatile methyl siloxanes between storage lipids and air or water was similar but not identical to octanol.
+The storage lipid values were between 0.2 and 0.4 log units below the octanol depending on the temperature.
+You conclude that Kow is a reasonable surrogate for Klw of methylsiloxanes in general.

-You conclude that the concentration in the organism tends to be at a lower concentration than in the water.
-You note, however, that a true steady state may not have been reached in the BCF study.
+You conclude the concentration in the organism tends to be at a lower concentration than the water.
+You note however that true steady state may not have been reached in the BCF study.